Evann-404/BookMarkr/README.md

 # BookMarkr
 Track your books, reading progress, and get insights into your reading habits.

-# Book Reading Tracker

 ## Project Description

-The **Book Reading Tracker** allows users to track their reading progress, record book details, and view statistics on their reading habits.
+The **BookMarkr Project** allows users to track their reading progress, record book details, and view statistics on their reading habits.
 The app is built in C++ using Qt for the GUI and SQLite for local database management.
 A future update will transition to a server-based system for remote data management and synchronization.

 ## Features